stscoundrel/sanakirju/README.md

 # Sanakirju

 Karelian - Finnish dictionary with over 90 000 words.
-Transforms hard-to-use data into easy-to-use format.
+Transforms hard-to-use data into easy-to-use format for Node.js.

 Sanakirju is a starting point that offers you the complete dataset as JSON.
 Use it as you like, perhaps as a website, app, twitter bot or however other way you see fit.